Brunswick metropolitan area

-The Brunswick metropolitan area is the metropolitan area centered on the principal city of Brunswick, Georgia, US.
-The U.S. Office of Management and Budget, Census Bureau and other entities define Brunswick's metropolitan statistical area as comprising Glynn, Brantley, and McIntosh Counties, including the cities of Brunswick and Darien.
-In 2012 the area had an estimated population of 113,448.
+The Brunswick metropolitan area is the Coastal Georgian metropolitan statistical area centered on the principal city of Brunswick, Georgia.
+The U.S. Office of Management and Budget, Census Bureau and other entities define Brunswick's metropolitan statistical area as comprising Glynn, Brantley, and McIntosh counties, including the cities of Brunswick and Darien.
+According to the 2020 census, the metropolitan area had a population of 113,495.